Professional Disability Attorneys Serving Boston, Massachusetts

 While you may assume it’s enough to say you have cancer or multiple sclerosis on your individual or group long-term disability claim application, it’s not usually the case.
 The severity of your illness or injury isn’t always the measure for your individual or group long-term disability company.
 Instead, it’s exactly how that injury or illness limits or prevents your ability to perform the important duties of your occupation.

-Whether your individual or group disability benefits were wrongfully delayed, denied, reduced, or terminated, schedule your completely free disability claim consultation and free policy analysis with us today by calling (800) 458-4577 or contacting us online.
+Whether your individual or group disability benefits were wrongfully delayed, denied, reduced, or terminated, schedule your completely free disability claim consultation and free policy analysis with our Boston disability lawyer today by calling or contacting us online.